ToxicFrog/avr-bits/README.md

  * Example program on the arduino
  * Rewrite REPL in notforth; ability to compile in a `main` function
  * Replace Arduino serial library with notforth and/or C one
+ * String/function interning; this will make compilation slower, but at runtime, who cares?